gnosischain/documentation/docs/bridges/Token Bridge/xdai-bridge.md

 :::info

-The xDai bridge can be found at [bridge.gnosischain.com](https://bridge.gnosischain.com/)
+The Legacy xDai bridge can be found at https://bridge.legacy.gnosischain.com/

 :::

-The [xDai bridge](https://bridge.gnosischain.com) is a native Dai bridge from Ethereum that is used to mint and burn [xDai](/concepts/tokens/xdai), the native asset used for gas and transaction fees on Gnosis.
+The [Legacy xDai bridge](https://bridge.legacy.gnosischain.com/) is a native Dai bridge from Ethereum that is used to mint and burn [xDai](/concepts/tokens/xdai), the native asset used for gas and transaction fees on Gnosis.

 ![xDai Bridge Diagram](/img/bridges/diagrams/dai-bridge-01.png)